-No matter how long you’ve been producing content for your website's blog, or how well-versed you are in the topics you're discussing, conclusions can be difficult to write.
-Introductions aren’t much easier, yet here we are: Wrapping up your blog post can be difficult, and some writers have such a trying time ending their articles that all of their conclusions end up sounding the same.
-After a while, such a repetitive tone gets boring and stale
+o matter how long you’ve been producing content for your website's blog, or how well-versed you are in the topics you're discussing, conclusions can be difficult to write.
+Introductions aren’t much easier when starting a blog, yet here we are: Wrapping up your blog post can be difficult, and some writers have such a trying time ending their articles that all of their conclusions end up sounding the same.
+After a while, such a repetitive tone gets boring and stale.

 - Move to the next stage in their buying journey

-You want to keep your readers engaged and interested in your brand, and your last ditch effort to keep their attention is in the conclusion.
-Not only that, you want to get some ROI from the content you're producing.
+You want to keep your readers engaged and interested in your brand, and the conclusion is your last best chance to get some ROI from the content you're producing.

 How to End A Blog Post Like a Pro